Clarivate (NYSE:CLVT) Releases FY22 Earnings Guidance

 Clarivate (NYSE:CLVT – Get Rating) updated its FY22 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.75-0.85 for the period, compared to the consensus estimate of $0.83.
 The company issued revenue guidance of $2.60-2.66 billion, compared to the consensus revenue estimate of $2.71 billion.
 Clarivate also updated its FY 2022 guidance to $0.75-$0.85 EPS.

-A number of brokerages have weighed in on CLVT.
-Wells Fargo & Company decreased their target price on Clarivate from $15.00 to $14.00 and set an overweight rating on the stock in a research note on Wednesday.
-Royal Bank of Canada decreased their target price on Clarivate from $13.00 to $12.00 and set an outperform rating for the company in a research report on Wednesday.
-Morgan Stanley decreased their target price on Clarivate from $14.00 to $13.00 and set an overweight rating for the company in a research report on Wednesday.
-Finally, The Goldman Sachs Group decreased their target price on Clarivate from $17.00 to $14.50 and set a buy rating for the company in a research report on Wednesday.
-Two investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus target price of $14.25.
+A number of brokerages recently weighed in on CLVT.
+Wells Fargo & Company lowered their price target on shares of Clarivate from $15.00 to $14.00 and set an overweight rating for the company in a report on Wednesday.
+Royal Bank of Canada lowered their price target on shares of Clarivate from $13.00 to $12.00 and set an outperform rating for the company in a report on Wednesday.
+Morgan Stanley lowered their target price on shares of Clarivate from $14.00 to $13.00 and set an overweight rating for the company in a report on Wednesday.
+Finally, The Goldman Sachs Group lowered their target price on shares of Clarivate from $17.00 to $14.50 and set a buy rating for the company in a report on Wednesday.
+Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus price target of $14.25.

 Insider Buying and Selling at Clarivate

-In other news, Director Andrew Miles Snyder purchased 208,333 shares of the stock in a transaction that occurred on Wednesday, September 14th.
-The stock was purchased at an average price of $11.61 per share, for a total transaction of $2,418,746.13.
-Following the completion of the acquisition, the director now owns 208,333 shares of the company’s stock, valued at $2,418,746.13.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Clarivate news, Director Andrew Miles Snyder purchased 208,333 shares of the stock in a transaction on Wednesday, September 14th.
+The shares were purchased at an average cost of $11.61 per share, for a total transaction of $2,418,746.13.
+Following the purchase, the director now owns 208,333 shares of the company’s stock, valued at $2,418,746.13.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
 Company insiders own 24.88% of the company’s stock.

-A number of large investors have recently made changes to their positions in the business.
-ExodusPoint Capital Management LP boosted its holdings in Clarivate by 39.0% in the second quarter.
-ExodusPoint Capital Management LP now owns 44,556 shares of the company’s stock valued at $618,000 after purchasing an additional 12,511 shares during the last quarter.
-Mariner LLC acquired a new position in shares of Clarivate during the 1st quarter worth about $613,000.
-Raymond James Trust N.A. acquired a new position in shares of Clarivate during the 1st quarter worth about $591,000.
-Walleye Trading LLC raised its position in shares of Clarivate by 3,162.5% during the 1st quarter.
-Walleye Trading LLC now owns 33,688 shares of the company’s stock worth $565,000 after purchasing an additional 34,788 shares during the last quarter.
-Finally, LPL Financial LLC raised its position in shares of Clarivate by 10.4% during the 2nd quarter.
-LPL Financial LLC now owns 35,278 shares of the company’s stock worth $489,000 after purchasing an additional 3,309 shares during the last quarter.
-83.42% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Sunriver Management LLC acquired a new position in Clarivate in the 1st quarter valued at about $28,866,000.
+BlackRock Inc. lifted its stake in Clarivate by 6.2% in the 1st quarter.
+BlackRock Inc. now owns 21,453,033 shares of the company’s stock valued at $359,553,000 after purchasing an additional 1,252,886 shares during the last quarter.
+State Street Corp lifted its stake in Clarivate by 10.0% in the 1st quarter.
+State Street Corp now owns 11,090,387 shares of the company’s stock valued at $185,875,000 after purchasing an additional 1,011,303 shares during the last quarter.
+Vanguard Group Inc. lifted its stake in Clarivate by 6.0% in the 1st quarter.
+Vanguard Group Inc. now owns 7,557,142 shares of the company’s stock valued at $126,658,000 after purchasing an additional 428,314 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its stake in Clarivate by 13.6% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 2,102,814 shares of the company’s stock valued at $35,244,000 after purchasing an additional 252,264 shares during the last quarter.
+83.42% of the stock is currently owned by institutional investors and hedge funds.

 About Clarivate